Dhruv-2403/WorkFlow_Automation_Engine/Workflow/idea.md

 # Workflow Automation Engine

 ## Overview
-Backend-focused workflow automation system with RESTful APIs for creating and managing workflows.
+Backend-focused workflow automation system with RESTful APIs for creating and managing workflows,like a workflow used in many real life situations such as in businesses, restaurants and in tolls like github actions also uses automation workflow .

 ## Key Features
 - **REST API**: Create, execute, and monitor workflows